michalmariuszlewandowski/CantorNet/README.md

 Code supporting our submission:
 **"CantorNet: A Sandbox For Testing Geometrical and Topological Complexity Measures"**,
-accepted at **NeurIPS Workshop: Symmetry and Geometry in Neural Representations 2024**.
+accepted at **NeurIPS Workshop: Symmetry and Geometry in Neural Representations 2024** and available on [ArXiv](https://arxiv.org/pdf/2411.19713).

 ---